JKU-ICG/xai-assignment_projection-space-exploration/README.md

 Then download the notebook as HTML and submit it.
 You can use all or a subset of the data for the tasks.
 Additional data-wrangling may be necessary.

+### 1. Select/create your data
+Use any interative algorithmus or process that can be captures with states.

+### 2. Transform and project
+Use a projection technique on your data.
+Transform you data if necessary.

+Interpret you process and why.

+### 3. Format data for the application
+Format your projected data as specified to be able to upload it.

+### 4. Show and interpret result
+Make a screenshot of your data in the application and add it to the notebook.

+Interpret the result.